chrisns/talks/PolicyAsVersionedCodeLightning.md

 ![bg](./images/policy8.png)

 <!--
-Second person, Product manager? the whip cracker.
+Second person, Product manager - the whip cracker.
 What's important to you?
 -->

 ---